New ideas about multiplication of tensorial distributions: New approach

-Take $M$ as a 4D paracompact, Hausdorff locally Euclidean space, on which there exists a smooth atlas $A'$; hence $(M,A')$ is a smooth manifold.
-Now take a ordered couple $(M,A)$, where $A$ is the biggest possible atlas, where all the maps are connected by piecewise smooth transformations such that: \begin{itemize} \item the transformations and their inverses have on every compact subset of $\mathbb{R}^{4}$ all the first derivatives (on the domains where they exist) bounded (hence Jacobians, inverse Jacobians are on every compact set bounded), \item it contains at least one biggest smooth subatlas $A'\subseteq A$ (coordinate transformations between maps are smooth there). \end{itemize}
+Take $M$ as a 4D paracompact\footnote{We will use specifically 4-dimensional manifolds, but one can immediately generalize all the following constructions for $n$-dimensional manifolds.}, Hausdorff locally Euclidean space, on which there exists a smooth atlas $\mathcal{\mathcal{\mathcal{\mathcal{\mathcal{S}}}}}$.
+Hence $(M,\mathcal{\mathcal{\mathcal{\mathcal{S}}}})$ is a smooth manifold.
+Now take a ordered couple $(M,\mathcal{A})$, where $\mathcal{A}$ is the maximal atlas, where all the maps are connected by piecewise smooth transformations such that: \begin{itemize} \item the transformations and their inverses have on every compact subset of $\mathbb{R}^{4}$ all the first derivatives (on the domains where they exist) bounded\\ (hence Jacobians, inverse Jacobians are on every compact set bounded), \item it contains at least one maximal smooth subatlas $\mathcal{\mathcal{\mathcal{\mathcal{S}}}}\subseteq\mathcal{A}$,\\ (coordinate transformations between maps are smooth there). \end{itemize}